gara501/amazonqchallenge/README.md

 - All music is royalty-free from https://pixabay.com/music/
 - Created with assistance from Amazon Q
 - Fractal mathematics based on classic algorithms and modern shader techniques

+## PROMPTS IN AMAZON Q
+You are an expert in Shaders, webGL and ThreeJS.
+Create a minimal HTML file for a WebGL-based demo using Three.js.
+The canvas must fill the entire browser window with no scrollbars and load a JavaScript module named main.js.
+In main.js, do the following:
+### Scene 1: Psychedelic Intro
+- Create a full-screen plane using a custom ShaderMaterial.
+- Pass u_time and u_resolution as uniforms to both vertex and fragment shaders.
+- Animate the scene using requestAnimationFrame.
+- Write a basic vertex shader that directly passes the vertex position to gl_Position.
+- Write a fragment shader that displays a colorful, animated, psychedelic effect using sine and cosine waves.
+Colors should change over time to evoke a retro 90s visual style.
+- Overlay a CRT-style distortion effect: simulate scanlines, screen curvature, and RGB channel offsets to mimic an old monitor.
+- Add a scrolling text banner like the Star Wars intro (from bottom to top), using either HTML/CSS or a Three.js text mesh.
+- Load and autoplay a looping background track (assets/music1.mp3).
+Handle browser autoplay restrictions and add a button to mute/unmute the music.

+### Scenes 2 to 6: Interactive Fractal Visuals
+For each of the following five full-screen WebGL scenes, use a new fragment shader and its own background music:
+- Scene 2: Julia Set — load music2.mp3
+- Scene 3: Sierpinski Triangle — load music3.mp3
+- Scene 4: Mandelbrot Set — load music4.mp3
+- Scene 5: Newton-Raphson Set — load music5.mp3
+- Scene 6: Menger Sponge — load music6.mp3

+For all fractal scenes:
+- Use ShaderMaterial with full-screen fragment shaders.
+- Use u_time, u_resolution, and u_mouse as uniforms.
+- Update fractal constants dynamically based on mouse movement.
+- Each scene should render and update in real time.

+### Navigation
+- Create a menu on the main page to switch between all the scenes.
+- When a scene loads, the corresponding music file should also load and autoplay.
+- For each scene containing a fractal, implement real-time dynamic interaction based on mouse movement.
+The mouse position should modify the constants used in the fractal’s equation.
+Each shader must include u_time and u_resolution uniforms, and the fractal should be rendered in real time.
+Create a navigation button on the main page that links to each individual fractal scene.
+Additionally, load and play the corresponding .mp3 audio file for each scene when it loads.
+- In all scenes that display fractals, add a fixed text element centered on the screen.
+This text should show the mathematical formula of the corresponding fractal.
+Ensure the text has a legible color with sufficient contrast against the background.
+Additionally, implement a subtle flowing animation (e.g., shimmer or gentle wave) triggered when the user hovers the mouse over the text.
+-  Add this text in the center of the screen in the scene 9: "In the sacred dance of the universe, fractals mirror the infinite within the finite, each pattern echoing the breath of creation.
+Quantum physics whispers that reality is not solid, but woven from probabilities—just as fractals emerge from simple laws into endless complexity.
+In this harmony, spirit and science converge, revealing that the cosmos may be a divine self-reflecting dream."
+This quote won't overlap the formula text,